Seby Zavala Player Props: White Sox vs. Guardians

 Seby Zavala At The Plate

-- Zavala is batting .155 with three doubles, seven home runs and 10 walks.
+- Zavala has three doubles, seven home runs and 10 walks while hitting .155.

+- Zavala has picked up a hit in 32.8% of his 58 games this year, with more than one hit in 8.6% of those games.

-- In 10 games this season (17.2%), Zavala has picked up an RBI, and in three of those games (5.2%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 17.2% of his games this season, Zavala has notched at least one RBI.
+In three of those games (5.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.